SaiVatsal/About-Me/README.md

 ## Key Projects
 Here are some of the notable projects I have engineered:
 * **Smart City Simulator:** A dynamic DSA-focused graph routing system mapped specifically to the Kancharapalem area of Visakhapatnam.
-* **April:** A custom-built, highly intuitive personal AI assistant project.
+* **April:** A custom-built, highly intuitive personal AI assistant project
-* **Hardware Tinkering:** Arduino-based automation prototypes featuring PIR motion sensors, LCD logic, and motor control circuits.
+* **Hardware Tinkering:** Arduino-based automation prototypes featuring PIR motion sensors, LCD logic, and motor control circuits
+And MAny more.................................
+Check It Out In My Github  repositorys

 ---